terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

    echo "cloud build project ID = ${cloudbuild_project_id}"
    ```

-1. Copy the backend and update `backend.tf` with the name of your Google Cloud bucket for Terraform's state.
+1. Copy the backend and update `backend.tf` with the name of your Google Cloud Storage bucket for Terraform's state.
 Also update the `backend.tf` of all steps.

    ```bash
    export backend_bucket=$(terraform output -raw gcs_bucket_tfstate)